gevulotnetwork/gevulot/UNIKERNEL.md

 #### Run the unikernel locally

-*When running single instances of unikernel locally, one can omit image building phase and directly run it:*
+*When running single instances of the unikernel locally, one can omit the image building phase and directly run it:*
 ```
 $ ops run benchy -n -c local.json --mounts tmp:/tmp
 ```

 #### Run the unikernel in Google Cloud

-When running unikernels in the Google Cloud, the images must be built ahead of time, instances scheduled separated for running them and volumes mounted once the instance is running.
+When running unikernels in Google Cloud, the images must be built ahead of time, instances scheduled separately for running them and volumes mounted once the instance is running.

 *Prepare `gcloud.json` configuration:*
 ```